 Why I Didn't Dream of Getting Into Stanford

-The fact that she got accepted at NYU and Oxford for her undergrad study, and then went on to get accepted at Stanford and Harvard for her master degree, while I settled down for Universitas Gadjah Mada and have not made a plan (yet) to pursue higher education, raised a huge question mark for me.
+The fact that she got accepted at NYU and Oxford for her undergrad study, and then went on to get accepted at Stanford and Harvard for her masters degree, while I settled down for Universitas Gadjah Mada and have not made a plan (yet) to pursue higher education, raises a huge question mark for me.
 Why?

-Not that I'm being ungrateful to have had the opportunity to study at UGM (I loved every minute of it, for the record), or that I'm having a lower self esteem for not earning a master degree yet.
-But as I ask my conscience why, I found a darker truth : I don't think I am good enough to even dream of such thing.
+Not that I'm being ungrateful to have had the opportunity to study at UGM (I loved every minute of it, for the record), or that I'm having a lower self esteem for not earning a masters degree yet.
+But as I ask my conscience why, I find a darker truth : I don't think I am good enough to even dream of such thing.

 This leads me to further ask : Is it just me being an insecure coward, or has this way of thinking been so subtly engraved on my brain through my schooling years?

 On her Mata Najwa interview, Maudy Ayunda expressed her love for learning and how she got excited when exams week came around.
 While some people might think that it's natural for smart people to get excited during tests, I simply can't comprehend that.
 I was always so afraid of exams and I don't think I ever had the kind of love Maudy Ayunda has for her learning process.
 I didn't enjoy going to school or learning something at school mainly because I felt like I had to constantly prove something.
 I didn't wake up in the morning, got hyped to go to classes to learn and explore but to cram enough information to excel in exams, get good grades, graduate, and go on to higher institutions.
 Where's the joy in that?